reallamona/the-horizon-project/README.md

-This project was for me to learn the basics of coding without too much effort or risk.
+This is a project that was created to support the players of Horizon games.

-I want to improve this project as time goes on because I think it's important and needed within the Horizon community.